tmhglnd/list-objects/README.md

 - **th.Lmmmr** - *Objects above combined, returns the mean, median, mode and range of a list of values.*

-- **th.Lfitprosel** - *Make a Fitness Proportional Selection from an inputlist (right inlet), return a value based on an inputvalue between 0 and 1.*
+- **th.Lshuffle** - *Return a shuffled version of a list, set the seed for the Pseudo Random Number Generator*

 ## Install